 This railway was engineer George Stephenson's first major work.
 It was built to carry minerals from Witton Park, west of Bishop Auckland, and coal from nearby collieries, to the River Tees at Stockton for export.
 Initially a canal had been suggested.
 However, in 1818 a railway was decided upon, in the form of a horse-drawn plateway.
 This plan was later changed to steam power, mostly owing to George Stephenson's efforts — he was building locomotives at his Killingworth factory with his apprentice Joseph Locke.

-Knowing that there would be opportunities for manufacturing railway equipment, especially steam engines, Stephenson had the foresight to set up the company Robert Stephenson & Co. (named after his son) to do just.
+Knowing that there would be opportunities for manufacturing railway equipment, especially steam engines, Stephenson had the foresight to set up the company Robert Stephenson & Co. (named after his son) to do just that.
 It was founded on 23rd June 1823.
 Its five partners were George and Robert Stephenson, Darlington wool merchant Edward Pease, Thomas Richardson (London banker, founder of Overend Gurney & Co.) and Michael Longridge (manager of Bedlington Iron Works).
 The company had premises in Newcastle and received its first order from the Stockton & Darlington Railway in November 1823.

 This was one of the earliest railways to be built under an Act of Parliament rather than operating under a wayleave agreement.
 The enabling Act was passed on 19th April 1821, with a Parliamentary Bill including the use of steam locomotives on 23rd May 1823.
 The new railway's coat of arms bore the motto 'Periculum Privatum Utilitas Publica' ('At Private Risk for Public Service').